 If the maximal dimension of the cross-section is at least 10 times lower than the length of the element… this may be modeled as a beam!

-Sure, you need to watch out for changing cross-sections, cut-outs and similar.
+Sure, you need to watch out for changing cross-sections, cut-outs, and similar.
 Sometimes they will play a role, sometimes they won’t.
 Also, this is not the most “strict” rule of all times.
 If you have a 3000mm long HEB 300 (its cross-section is 300x300mm) cutting the last 10mm won’t suddenly make you remodel everything for plate elements.
-I used beams in various occasions that were significantly shorter than 10 times their max cross-section dimension.
+I used beams on various occasions that were significantly shorter than 10 times their max cross-section dimension.
 Still, if you are above this limit, you may simply be sure that it’s a beam!

 Of course, not everything is a beam, and the hopper above is the best proof of that!
 If you can’t use beams, the next check is “can I use plates”.
 Again, plates offer some nice features over solid elements, let’s take a look:

 If I can, I always use plates instead of solids.
 I simply consider them superior.
 Not only modeling is significantly faster, meshing way easier and computing seems quicker.
 They can also produce more accurate outcomes!
 Let’s get back to the hopper for a second.
 It’s clear I could use plate elements there, and to be honest… I should!
-To properly catch actions such as out-of-plane-bending I would need to have a few solid elements through thickness!
+To properly catch actions such as out-of-plane-bending I would need to have a few solid elements through-thickness!
 Think how small those elements would be!
-Computing of such a model would take ages!
+The computing of such a model would take ages!
 And to no significant gain!
 If you can use plate elements, those will outperform solid elements all the time!
 Again the same rule can be used:

 x10 Rule – round 2!

-Again, the constant thickness is a nice bonus (even though there are ways around it) etc. Sure there are considerations, and sometimes even plates have to be modeled with solids due to various reasons.
+Again, the constant thickness is a nice bonus (even though there are ways around it), etc. Sure there are considerations, and sometimes even plates have to be modeled with solids due to various reasons.
 But this is a rare exception, not a general rule.
 I feel completely comfortable saying that most of my models are made with 2D mesh.
 I think around 80% of those.
-Most of the rest 20% are pure beam models, but while I was doing more of such designs before, somehow I get mostly “plate models” to calculate nowadays, so it influenced such statistics.
+Most of the rest 20% is pure beam models, but while I was doing more of such designs before, somehow I get mostly “plate models” to calculate nowadays, so it influenced such statistics.
 Very few models required solid elements, but of course, those happen as well!

 It’s exactly that.
 If I can’t use beams nor plates definitely I will use solid elements.
 There isn’t really any choice.
 I completely get that in FEA world there is extremely a lot of things that can only be modeled with solid mesh.
-Starting from engine body and ending on teeth bulky stuff will require solid mesh.
+Starting from the engine body and ending on teeth bulky stuff will require solid mesh.
 It’s so simple.

 But when you can avoid using solid elements… you really should!
 Mostly because I don’t really see a lot of benefits for using solid elements.
 Apart from the fact that in many cases you just have to!

 There won’t be a chapter about beams.
 Usually, linear beam elements are used and those are fine.
-Sure there are many formulations that only carry tension, or normal forces etc. Those are however pretty self-explanatory most of the time.
+Sure there are many formulations that only carry tension, or normal forces, etc. Those are however pretty self-explanatory most of the time.

 With plate elements, you have of course the same thing.
-There are membrane elements, stuff can be axisymmetric etc. Such elements serve various purposes, and I assume you will know when to use them.
+There are membrane elements, stuff that can be axisymmetric, etc. Such elements serve various purposes, and I assume you will know when to use them.
 There is however one thing that I guess is the biggest issue, and that is: should I use triangular or quadratic elements?